 Yes!
 You may have your son or daughter stay with a host family, or with a member of NAHS staff.
 There are also plenty of high quality and bargain hotels near the rinks we use.
 Please contact us for specific details.

 Do you offer private lessons?

 Yes, private lessons are available with some of the advanced staff at NAHS.
 However, there are plusses and minuses to private lessons?
-Some of theadvantages include: the lesson is very player specific; the pace is set by players ability; can be useful for players who are playing catch up; great for true leadership players (self driven,etc.).
-Some of the disadvantages include: higher cost; player dependency on coach to think for them; lots of dead space while player thinks or catches breath; definitely not for the unmotivated.
+Some of the advantages include: the lesson is very player specific; the pace is set by players ability; can be useful for players who are playing catch up; great for true leadership players (self driven,etc.).
+Some of the disadvantages include: higher cost per hour; player dependency on coach to think for them; lots of dead space while player thinks or catches breath; definitely not for the unmotivated.

 Group lessons are the best way to train hockey players.
 Some reasons for this include:

 How young do children start this sport?

 We’ve had players start as young as 3 years of age, 4 is the average.
 The best time to start depends upon the maturity and interest of the child.